jhwozniak/network_app/project4/README.md

 # Network App

 A basic Django web project to illustrate Twitter-like features like creating online posts, submitting likes/dislikes and following/unfollowing other users.
+Link to video presentation: https://youtu.be/ufH4Tnw18H0

 ## Requirements